Rafia-Rather/counter_project/README.md

 # counter_project
-Increases decreases and resets counter by clicking the buttons available
+Increases decreases and resets counter by clicking the buttons available.
+JS project